adampetrie/waterparks-ohio/_water-parks/splash-bay-indoor-water-park.md

 ---
 title: Splash Bay Indoor Water Park
+slug: splash-bay-indoor-water-park
 description: Splash Bay in an indoor water park located in Maumee, Ohio featuring 35,000 square feet of fun and adventure!
-slug: splash-bay-indoor-water-park
+excerpt:

+location:
-address: 1705 Toll Gate Drive, Maumee, Ohio 43537
+  city: Maumee, Ohio
+  lat: 41.5891788
+  lng: -83.6666051
+  place_id: ChIJk-pRSv15PIgRie8ulhkWP7c

+images:
+  path:
+  credit:
 ---

 Splash Bay Indoor Water Park is 35,000 square feet of fun and adventure!
 Featuring 3 water slides, a lazy river, activity pool, and kiddie area with a 1,000 gallon dumping bucket, 2 slides and a one foot catching pool, it is a perfect family vacation destination any day of the year.